buerokratt/Mock-Classifier/docs/technical/mock-classifier-technical-architecture.md

 ## API Design

-The Classifier will be a REST api with just a single endpoint which is `/input-from-dmr/institution`.
+The Classifier will be a REST API with just a single endpoint which is `/input-from-dmr/institution`.

 #### Request

 Accepts only `POST` requests.
-Other http verbs will result in `404/NotFound` responses.
+Other HTTP verbs will result in `404/NotFound` responses.

-Expects an `message` parameter which is an array of strings.
-The strings contains the text representing the input text.
+Expects a `messages` property which is an array of strings.
+The strings contain the text representing the input text.
 This will be defined in a JSON request body, for example

 ```json
 {